briancaffey/briancaffey.github.io/content/2023/08/27/python-vue-chinese-llama-2-and-the-three-body-problem.md

 - The Chinese does not use spaces between words like English does
 - Chinese words are typically formed from 2 or more characters
 - Chinese does not conjugate verbs
+- Words don't have singular and plural variants
+- Chinese grammar is very simple and is similar to English
-- Chinese characters not have capitization like ASCII characters
+- Chinese characters do not have capitization like ASCII characters

-(TODO: compare how other LLMs tokenize Chinese text.)

 After using basic NLP techniques to translate individual words, I did some basic prompt engineering to get the LLM to translate the books in the Three-Body problem paragraph by paragraph.
 My computer was able to translate the first book overnight in under 500 minutes.
 Here's the prompt I used: